rshashank13/identifying-deceptive-content/README.md

 |- fakenews   --> Contains all codes related to fakenews detection experiments

+|- common     --> Contains all codes related to analysis of relationship between clickbait and fakenews detection tasks

 |- reports    --> Contains reports related to the project

 > *PS: For datasets, please access the publicly available datasets (referenced in the report)*